mafien0/NixOS-Config/README.md

 inside of [home-manager/modules/git/default.nix](https://github.com/Mafien01/NixosHyprConf/blob/main/home-manager/modules/git/default.nix): name and mail

-and copy your `hardware-configuration.nix` into nixos/hardware-configuration.nix
+copy your `hardware-configuration.nix` into nixos/hardware-configuration.nix

+and configure nixos/modules/packages.nix for your needs

 and after, in instalation clone not my repository, but yours